Neural Image Compression and Explanation: Introduction

-On the other hand, over 70\% of internet traffic today is the streaming of digital media, and this percentage keeps increasing over the years~\cite{cisco}.
-It has been challenging for standard compression algorithms, such as JPEG and PNG, to adapt to the growing demand.
-Recently, there is an increasing interest of using machine learning (ML) based approaches to improve the compression of images and videos~\cite{BalLapSim17,Prakash_2017, johnston2018improved, NakMaeMiy18}.
-Rather than using manually engineered basis functions for compression, these ML-based techniques learn semantic structures and basis functions directly from training images and achieve impressive performance compared to the standard compression algorithms.
+On the other hand, over 70\% of internet traffic today is the streaming of digital media, and this percentage keeps rising over years~\cite{cisco}.
+It has been challenging for classic compression algorithms, such as JPEG and PNG, to adapt to the growing demand.
+Recently, there is an increasing interest of using machine learning (ML) based approaches to improve the compression of images and videos~\cite{BalLapSim17,Prakash_2017,johnston2018improved,NakMaeMiy18}.
+Rather than using manually engineered basis functions for compression, these ML-based techniques learn semantic structures and basis functions directly from training images and achieve impressive performance compared to the classic compression algorithms.

 Usually, neural explanation and semantic image compression are addressed independently by two different groups of researchers.
 In light of the similarity between sparse explanation to image classification and sparse representation for image compression, in this paper we propose a deep learning based framework that integrates neural explanation and semantic image compression into an end-to-end training pipeline.
-With this framework, we can train a sparse mask generator to generate a concise and coherent mask to explain the prediction of CNN; subsequently, this sparse mask can be used to generate a mixed-resolution image with a very high compression rate, superior to the standard compression algorithms.
+With this framework, we can train a sparse mask generator to generate a concise and coherent mask to explain the prediction of CNN; subsequently, this sparse mask can be used to generate a mixed-resolution image with a very high compression rate, superior to the existing semantic compression algorithms.
 This Neural Image Compression and Explanation (NICE) framework is critical to many real world decision-critical systems, such as surveillance cameras, drones and self-driving cars, that heavily rely on the deep learning techniques today.
 For these applications, the outputs of NICE: prediction, sparse mask / explanation, and the compressed mixed-resolution image can be stored or transmitted efficiently for decision making, decision interpretation and system diagnosis.